Science

 Blood flow in the brain: FMRI studies

-Functional magnetic resonance imaging measures blood flow in the brain, showing which brain regions and functional networks are more active in response to brain.fm versus other music.
+Functional magnetic resonance imaging measures blood flow in the brain, showing which brain regions and functional networks are more active in response to Brain.fm versus other music.

 Blood flow in the brain: FMRI studies

-What makes brain.fm different?
+What makes Brain.fm different?

 Patented neural entrainment